 - Expedited Pathways for Drugs & Biologics

 - The OTC Regulatory Environment

 Linda Bowen, MSc, RAC, FRAPS

-Linda has 36 years-experience in the BioPharma Industry, of which 26 years have been spent in regulatory affairs.
-She is Head of Regulatory Policy and Intelligence at Seattle Genetics and Assistant Professor in the Temple University RAQA graduate program.
-She attained Regulatory Affairs Certification (RAC) for the US, Canada and Europe and was an inductee to the 2011 Class of RAPS Fellows.
-Linda was honored with the Drug Information Association (DIA) 2012 and 2019 Excellence in Volunteer Leadership Award.
-She is a past two-term member of the RAPS Board of Directors and outgoing Chair of the NJ/NY RAPS Chapter.
+Linda joined the BioPharma industry in 1983 and has spent the last 28 years in regulatory strategy, intelligence and policy roles.
+She is Head of Regulatory Policy and Intelligence at Seagen (formerly Seattle Genetics) and Assistant Professor in the Temple University RAQA graduate program.
+She attained Regulatory Affairs Certification for the US, Canada and Europe and was inducted into the 2011 Class of RAPS Fellows.
+Linda was honored with the RAPS 2020 Founder’s Award and the DIA 2012 and 2019 Excellence in Volunteer Leadership Awards.
 She chairs the DIA Regulatory Affairs Community and is founder of the DIA Regulatory Intelligence Working Group.
-She has sat on the planning committee for multiple DIA and RAPS Conferences and was Program Chair for the 2019 RAPS Annual Convergence.
+She is most proud of her role as an educator and mentor to those entering the RA profession.

 The mini-course has helped to better prepare me for a transition to a career in life sciences consulting by giving me a better understanding of the regulatory space and teaching me how to uncover information I may need from the vast array of government databases available.